platformsh/platformsh-docs/src/golive/cdn.md

 You can password protect your project using [HTTP access control](https://docs.platform.sh/administration/web/configure-environment.html#http-access-control).

 Make sure that you generate a password of sufficient strength.
-You can then use share the password with your CDN provider.
+You can then share the password with your CDN provider.
 Make sure the CDN adds a header to authenticate correctly to your origin.

 Add a custom header to the origin request with the base64 encoded username:password.